Julio Murray

-Julio E. Murray is a Panamanian Anglican bishop.
-He was the primate of Iglesia Anglicana de la Region Central de America (IARCA), an Anglican Province and a transnational church in the Central America Region, which in turn belongs to the worldwide the Anglican Communion, elected in April 2018 and installed in August 2018.
-He is the current bishop of Panama of the Anglican Diocese of Panama.

-Julio Murray studied theology in three Institutions, the Latin American Biblical Seminary Costa Rica, the National University of Heredia, and the American Biblical University Costa Rica.
+Julio Ernesto Murray is a Panamanian Anglican bishop.
+He was the primate of Iglesia Anglicana de la Region Central de America (IARCA), an Anglican Province and a transnational church in the Central America Region, which in turn belongs to the worldwide the Anglican Communion, from 2018 to 2022.
+He also served as diocesan bishop of Panama from 2000 until his retirement in November 2025.
+Murray studied theology in three institutions: the Latin American Biblical Seminary Costa Rica, the National University of Heredia, and the American Biblical University Costa Rica.
 He also attended the Bossey Institute in Switzerland.

-As the Diocesan Bishop he presided over the Special Convention in August 2020.
-He was the vice president of the Anglican Church of the Central Region of Americas 2018.